hvervetid/housepriceindex/README.md

 Meanwhile, the inner ring is used to calculate a fixed effect around the target.
 This will capture, say, location-specific amenities such as a nice park.

 If you're not sure where to start, try setting the observations_outer parameter to about 5% of all transactions and observations_inner to about 0.5% of all transactions as a first guess.
-However, you don't want the numbers to be too low: again, as a pure rule of thumb, you probably don't want the observations_inner to be below 500.
+However, you don't want the numbers to be too low: again, as a pure rule of thumb, you probably don't want the observations_inner to be below 100.

 There are also three other parameters you may set:
 * max_radius_outer: Sets a maximal radius that the outer ring can take.
 The default value is 20 kilometers.
 * max_radius_inner: Sets a maximal radius that the inner ring can take.
 The default value is 10 kilometers.
 * n_cores: How many cores the program will use.
-The default is NULL, meaning that R will use all available cores but one.
+The default is all available cores but one.
 If the program fails because of a lack of memory, try selecting a lower number.
 You can see how many cores your computer has by running 'parallel::detectCores()' in console.
-* use_parallel: Whether to use parallel programming in the back.
+* use_parallel: Whether to use parallel programming in the back end.
 Defaults to TRUE.
 * skip_errors: Whether to skip to next target on encountering errors with a target (e.g. because of insufficient observations within the max radius).
+If set to TRUE, the code will check how many observations failed to produce an output, but there will be no information on why it failed.
 Defaults to FALSE, meaning that the code will break instead and force an error.
-If set to TRUE, the code will check how many observations failed to produce an output, but there will be no information on why it failed.
+* allow_expansion: Whether the algorithm is allowed to include more observations above the numbers set by observations_outer and observations_inner parameters.
+If set to TRUE, the algorithm will further expand the outer and/or inner rings in cases where certain target-year pairs are sparse until all possible combinations are identified.
+Defaults to TRUE.
 * debug: If set to TRUE, the function will produce very detailed reports for each target.
+Defaults to FALSE.

 ## Installation
 To install the development version of housepriceindex, you must first install the devtools package: